Merchiston Castle School: Merchiston International School in Shenzhen

 Merchiston Castle School developed Merchiston International School after a year of collaboration with Chinese investor Lv Jianjun.
 Merchiston International School in Shenzhen is under Lv Jianjun's management.
-Merchiston International School opened its doors in August 2018 as the first school in Longhua District, Shenzhen, Guangdong province, China.
-It offers student living arrangements along with a British education.
-The school is the first overseas campus for the 185-year-old Merchiston Castle School.
+Merchiston International School opened in August 2018 as the first school in Longhua District, Shenzhen, Guangdong province, China.
 The school can cater to 1,200 students aged between 5 and 18.
 Lessons are taught in English and pupils from grades 1 to 9 follow the English national curriculum, with additional access to Mandarin language learning.
 Senior students study for the IGCSE and A-levels.
 With accommodation for 600, the senior school is exclusively for boarding students.
-80 percent of the teaching staff are from the United Kingdom.
+80 per cent of the teaching staff are from the United Kingdom.